3stacks/local-storage-manager/readme.md

 A simple package used for creating, storing and deleting data from local storage.

 Current features:
-* Enter key and data into local storage
+* Enter key and data into local storage (under a namespace optionally)
-* Get the data for a given key
+* Get the data for a given key (under a namespace optionally)
-* Remove all data for a given key
+* Remove all data for a given key (under a namespace optionally)

 ### Installation